Lake Erie College of Osteopathic Medicine

 The Lake Erie College of Osteopathic Medicine (LECOM) is a private medical school and academic health center in Erie, Pennsylvania.
-LECOM has a Branch Campus in Bradenton, Florida, and additional locations in Greensburg, Pennsylvania, and Elmira, New York.
-Founded in 1992, LECOM confers medical (D.O.), dental (DMD), podiatry (DPM), pharmacy (PharmD) degrees, as well as masters and doctoral degrees in the health sciences.
+LECOM has a large branch campus in Bradenton, Florida, and additional locations in Greensburg, Pennsylvania, and Elmira, New York.
+Founded in 1992, LECOM confers medical (DO), dental (DMD), podiatry (DPM), pharmacy (PharmD) degrees, as well as master's and doctoral degrees in the health sciences.

-With over 2,200 enrolled medical students, the College of Osteopathic Medicine at LECOM is the largest and most applied to medical school in the United States.
+With over 2,200 enrolled medical students, the College of Osteopathic Medicine at LECOM is the largest and most applied-to medical school in the United States.
 In addition to traditional acceptance, the medical school offers early acceptance to qualified high school seniors and college underclassmen contingent upon pursuing BS/DO or BA/DO with affiliate universities.

 LECOM also operates one of the few accelerated three-year pharmacy programs in the country, and is one of 2 pharmacy schools in the country with a distance education program.

 LECOM is accredited by the Middle States Commission on Higher Education, the American Osteopathic Association's Commission on Osteopathic College Accreditation, the Commission on Dental Accreditation, Council on Podiatric Medical Education, and the Accreditation Council for Pharmacy Education.

 History

 In the late 1980s, the growing need for new physicians, especially in the Erie area, was becoming increasingly evident and as a result the leaders of Millcreek Community Hospital in Millcreek Township, Pennsylvania founded the health system's now namesake, the Lake Erie College of Osteopathic Medicine, in December 1992.
 The institution's first courses began in 1993, and the inaugural class of students graduated on May 24, 1997.
 In 2002, the LECOM School of Pharmacy opened.

 In 2004, LECOM opened a branch campus in Bradenton, Florida.
 In 2007, after other three-year programs in the nation had closed, LECOM was the first US medical school to re-introduce a three-year medical school program.
 In 2008, LECOM received approval to open an additional branch campus in Greensburg, Pennsylvania at the site of Seton Hill University, which opened in 2009.
 The branch campus included two additional buildings, with an overall projected cost of $4 million.

 In 2012, the Bradenton campus opened a new dental school.
 In 2020, LECOM opened a new medical school campus in Elmira, New York.
 In 2022, they announced the opening of their fifth campus to be located at Jacksonville University in Florida.
 It is expected to start operations in 2026.

 The medical school at LECOM is the largest in the United States.

 LECOM announced it will open a new school of podiatric medicine in the fall of 2023 after they received approval from the Council on Podiatric Medical Education.
 It will become the eleventh podiatric medical school in the United States.

-As of 2022, the college claims a total enrollment of over 4100 students and 16,000 alumni.
+As of 2022, the college claims a total enrollment of over 4,100 students and 16,000 alumni.
 LECOM is a member of the LECOM Health system.